ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 provision authorized code and configuration into TEEs.

-To be secure against malware, a TEEP implementation (referred to as a TEEP "Agent" on the client side SHOULD run inside a TEE, and a "Trusted Application Manager (TAM)" on the server side) might or might not run inside a TEE.
+To be secure against malware, a TEEP implementation (referred to as a TEEP "Agent" on the client side is expected to run inside a TEE, and a "Trusted Application Manager (TAM)" on the server side) might or might not run inside a TEE.
 However, the transport for TEEP, along with the underlying TCP/IP stack, does not necessarily run inside a TEE.
 This split allows